 Student Organization (CSO) members for fall 2020 and spring 2021 for community service projects and area business tours.
 Members toured the Great Bend Recreation Commission where students not only were told about the importance of business but the impact of the commission on the community through various services.
 Advisor met with each of the students participating and reviewed what was learned through the tour and service projects.
-Discussions revealed students understood the impact of community.
+Discussions revealed students understood the impact of community service on the community including the service the recreation commission provides all age groups in the community.
 This is the first time the Great Bend Recreation Commission was part of a business tour but now it will be included every year to continue to provide this knowledge to the students.